Start your digital transformation journey now

 The rapid shift towards digital provides many opportunities for ameliorated content management, but at the same time, it contains a lot of risk of information leakage – which has always been one of the biggest threats for pharmaceutical companies.
 It comes along with a snow globe of laws and regulations that every year only grows.

 When people are talking about gathering consent, they think about compliance.
 It includes multiple areas: General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), and other regulations.
-The other important layer is Personal Data Management that includes gathering and storage of users’ consents, usage of systems that help us to get it (Web Forms, CRM systems, and others), Data Flow, Cyber Security, and Data Protection – the essential elements of compliance, consent gathering and other regulations.
+The other important layer is Personal Data Management which includes gathering and storage of users’ consents, usage of systems that help us to get it (Web Forms, CRM systems, and others), Data Flow, Cyber Security, and Data Protection – the essential elements of compliance, consent gathering and other regulations.

 User experience (UX) is often overlooked but it is an important point for modern customers who are more than ever concerned with the security of their personal data.
 This process must be transparent enough as according to statistics, 95% of customers say they are more likely to be loyal to a company they trust.